SCBee/universe/atoms/Coffee Chat with Eric Peng.md

 - He kept applying to all the jobs he could find.

 - Market is getting better, but it's not great.

+- He didn't use a cover letter when applying to any of his roles.

+- Focus on the communication of the

 https://github.com/ReaVNaiL/New-Grad-2024